thorlorick/theWhiteout/ramblings.md

 # March 17, 2026
 I thought I had a really nice spritesheet maker, but it didn't work so well.
 I still see some possibilities with it, but the sheets don't translate very well to the animation player..LPC, if you are listening..your site is awesome, but I need help!!!
 Other than that.
 I'm going to start to build with the sprite sheets I have and try to muck about with LPC when I get the time.

+# March 21, 2026
+I just started the animation tree portion of the enemy design (i actually thought I might start building a level...ahhahahahah) and it completely changed everything about everything.
+I'm still a fanatical componentist...compositonalists...??? i still love components, but i've come to believe that there has to be a middle ground...i mean, jesus, why shouldn't movement know about speed...it's moving for god's sake.
+Anyways, as you can probably tell from my frustration, i'm at a crucial moment here.
+BUT, the urge system is holding and I'm going to keep using that system to "replan" whenever there is a need to do so.
+So much still to learn and do...the good news, I'm still completely loving it!!!!